 In the app, he records how he's feeling that day.

 Videos guide him through fun mindfulness activities.

-Joey's parents later views a report of Joey's emotions that week to check on his emotional development.
+Joey's parents later views a report of his emotional development that week.

 Joey and his mother, Lisa, pull out the Mindful Deck.

 They're not sure how to do tree pose from the card instructions.